sst/sst/www/docs/learn/make-updates.md

 import ChangeText from "@site/src/components/ChangeText";

-Now that the homepage of our app is displaying the number of comments, we'd like our users to be able to navigate to the article page to view and post new comments.
+We'd like our users to be able to navigate to the article page, view the comments and post them.

-Let's start by updating the query in the article page.
+To do that, let's update the query in the article page.

 <ChangeText>